 Education for Ministry (EfM) is a four-year study of scripture, theology, church history, ethics and ministry that meets weekly through the academic year.
 Blending academic and experiential learning, the course offers students a broad-based foundation of Christian faith and the tradition of the Church.
 It is an extension course of the School of Theology at the University of the South.
 Registration and fee required.
+A new Monday evening EfM class is forming in January!
 You can sign up by contacting Melinda Balser.

 Journey in Faith

 Meets weekly on Wednesday evenings from 6:00 – 7:30pm beginning each fall.
 This class is a modern adaptation of an ancient church process by which adults were prepared for entry into Christian faith and life.
 Participation in this class may also prepare adults for Confirmation, Reception, or Reaffirmation.
 All those who wish to learn more about the Episcopal Church are invited to attend.
 Contact the Very Rev. Timothy Kimbrough to learn more.